Ameereeddeen11/my-mini-projects/README.md

 4. Create virtual environment with the command `python3 -m venv venv` <br>
 5. Activate virtual environment with the command `source venv/bin/activate` <br>
 6. Install all requirements with the command `pip install -r requirements.txt` <br>
-7. Make a `.env` file and add your own secret key for AWS S3, OpenAI API key, Secret key for django app and database settings <br>
+7. Make a `.env` file and add your own secret key for AWS S3, OpenAI API key, Secret key for django app, Google API key and database settings <br>
 8. Run the command `python manage.py makemigrations` and then `python manage.py migrate` <br>
 9. Run the command `python manage.py runserver` <br>